 Like the title suggests, the start is now on a road that was a part of the Sahloinen (and Surkee) stages from 1992 to 1995.
 Then the route proceeds onto roads used on the Surkee stage in 2010, but only that one time.

-The first 3.9 km are on relatively fast but narrow roads with tricky junction turns.
+The first 3.9 km are on relatively fast and easy but narrow roads with tricky junction turns.
+The road at 2.3 km is narrower and softer than the two first ones.
 Then a fast section on the wide Moksi main road – partly between two lakes – joins the more familiar Surkee/Moksi route at 7.6 km, but now driven into the opposite direction than the last 10 years.

 Next up is a loop of small roads, with varying degrees of technicality and width, as well as a handful of junction turns.
 The stage returns a few kilometres later onto the Moksi main road, but now it’s more twisty and has more crests.
 A popular spectating area is on the junction at 14.5 km, which leads onto another fast and wide road.
 The last 4 km are again driven on a narrow and technical rollercoaster road with constant turns and tilted crests.
 Usually the stage has extended onto the main road, but now the finish is earlier, in order to allow turning North after the first and South after the second pass.